Wylhelm/qa-ai-super/developer_guide.md

 - Implement a feature to save and load custom prompt templates.
 - Add pagination for scenario history to improve performance with large datasets.
 - Enhance the filtering and sorting system for scenarios with more options and better performance.

 For any questions or contributions, please contact the project maintainers.
-- Add support for more file formats and AI models.
-- Enhance the UI with more interactive features and real-time updates.
-- Implement a plugin system for easy extension of file processing capabilities.
-- Add a feature to compare and merge multiple scenarios.
-- Implement automated testing for both backend and frontend components.
-- Improve error handling and user feedback for LLM server connection issues.
-- Add support for different LLM providers and models.
-- Implement a feature to save and load custom prompt templates.
-- Add pagination for scenario history to improve performance with large datasets.
-- Enhance the filtering and sorting system for scenarios with more options and better performance.
-- Implement a progress indicator for scenario generation.
-- Add a feature to edit and regenerate parts of a scenario.

-For any questions or contributions, please contact the project maintainers.